 - Edit the text in the relevant level text fields.

-- (optional) If you want to create additional category levels, click + Level 2 or + Level 3 and enter a name.
+- (Optional) To create additional category levels, click + Level 2 or + Level 3 and enter a name.
 Each level 2 category will represent an individual two-leveled subcategory, for example, Pet Food > Cat and Pet Food > Dog.
 Each level 3 will represent an individual three-leveled category, for example, Pet Food > Cat > Dry / Wet.

 - Click Save.